Automated Adaptation Strategies for Stream Learning: Related Work

-Many of the adaptive mechanisms described above, such as moving windows and predictors' combination, can be applied to most of non-adaptive machine learning models in order to enhance them with adaptation capabilities.
-Thus, the modeller is able to deploy multiple AMs on the multitude of algorithms.
-However, existence of multiple AMs raises questions w.r.t. how should they be deployed.
+Existence of multiple AMs raises questions w.r.t. how they should be deployed.
 This includes defining the order of deployment and adaptation parameters (e.g. decay factors, expert weight decrease factors, etc.).
-It should be noted that all of the aforementioned algorithms deploy AMs in a custom manner, meaning that their adaptive strategies is specific to each of them.
-This can make designing adaptive machine learning methods a complex enterprise and is an obstacle to the automation of machine learning model's design. \citet{Kadlec2009} present a plug and play architecture for pre-processing, adaptation and prediction which foresees the possibility of using different adaptation methods in a modular fashion, but does not address the method of AM selection. \citet{Bakirov2015,Bakirov2016} have presented several such methods for AM selection for their adaptive algorithm, which are discussed in detail in the Section \ref{sec:strategies}.
-These methods can be seen as generic adaptive strategies, which, as opposed to custom adaptive strategies, use a single adaptive strategy applicable to all adaptive machine learning methods with multiple AMs.
-This allows easier automated adaptation - when the designer does not need to construct a specific custom adaptation algorithm for a machine learning method.
+It should be noted that all of the aforementioned algorithms use custom adaptive strategies, meaning that they deploy AMs in a manner specific to each of them.
+It follows that designing adaptive machine learning methods is a complex enterprise and is an obstacle to the automation of machine learning model's design. \cite{Kadlec2009} present a plug and play architecture for pre-processing, adaptation and prediction which foresees the possibility of using different adaptation methods in a modular fashion, but does not address the method of AM selection. \cite{Bakirov2015,Bakirov2016} have presented several such methods for AM selection for their adaptive algorithm, which are discussed in detail in Section \ref{sec:strategies}.
+These methods can be seen as automated adaptive strategies, which are applicable to all adaptive machine learning methods with multiple AMs.
+This allows simply using the described strategies for model adaptation, once having defined the available AMs.